The next Cabinet Grants Panel Meeting will take place in April 2014.

 - Projects which have started or finished

-All the information that is needed can be found through the following three links:
+All the information that is needed can be found through the links on the right hand side of this page.

-The application form needs to be printed off and filled in by hand.
+The application form can be filled in online or printed off and filled in by hand.
 If you have any queries, then please contact the Council's Community Development Officer (tel: 01444 477495) or contact the Council's Community Leisure Officer (tel: 01444 477275), or email firstname.lastname@example.org

 Links to finding External Funding Opportunities